 - Becoming preoccupied or fixated on the individual or situation lost

-- The person may become fixated on the manner in which the deceased died
+- Becoming fixated on the way the deceased died

 - Disbelief that the loss occurred